mlight-lee/libdxfrw/README.md

-# libdxfrw
+# libdxfrw-web

-libdxfrw is a free C++ library to read and write DXF files in both formats, ascii and binary form.
-Also can read DWG files from R14 to the last V2015.
+This is a WebAssembly version of libdxfrw.
+It can read/write DXF files (in both formats, ascii and binary form) and read DWG files from AutoCAD R14 to AutoCAD 2020 in browser and Node.js environment.

-This is a forked version of libdxfrw by adding supports to build it as WebAssembly using Emscripten embind.

 ## Build WebAssembly